pooltogether/draw-calculators-js/README.md

 # How to use
 To create a claim or calculate winnings for an address:
 1. Run `yarn add @pooltogether/draw-calculator-js` in your project to install the package.
-1. Import the desired functions and types: `import {runDrawCalculator, Draw, PrizeDistribution, generatePicks, prepareClaims } from "@pooltogether/draw-calculator-js"`
+1. Import the desired functions and types: `import {drawCalculator, Draw, PrizeDistribution, generatePicks, prepareClaims } from "@pooltogether/draw-calculator-js"`

 Starting with a particular `drawId` and `userAddress`, fetch the Draw information from the DrawHistory contract: